unknown-spec10/Career-Guidance/resume_pipeline/README.md

 - Preprocessing stubs for pdftotext + OCR (Tesseract / easyocr).
 - Gemini client stub and strict schema example for structured parsing.
 - Deterministic numeric validators and simple skill canonicalizer stub.
-- SQLAlchemy models for MySQL tables outlined by the user's spec.
+- SQLAlchemy models for PostgreSQL tables outlined by the user's spec.
 - Embedding & vector-store stubs.

 How to run (local, dev):